PRX-Kinodynamic/mujoco_ros/README.md

 - [*] Visualization support
 - [*] Executing an open-loop plan from a file
 - [ ] Closed-loop execution via a service (control in, next observation out)
+- [ ] Add viam-like robot
+- [ ] Check if Xacro can be used to configure MJ models (i.e. change environment)